 "One nuclear weapon, an object roughly the size of a... household refrigerator, can obliterate a large city and kill millions of people."

 Altogether, Russia and the United States have more than 11,000 of these refrigerators.

-I'm not sure if Iran has nuclear ambitions.
-However, I'm wary until I get more perspective.
+I'm not sure if Iran has nuclear ambitions, but I'm wary until I get more perspective.
 For instance:

-What's the average level of enrichment of radiopharmaceuticals?
-And if 60% purity will enhance "significantly" its radiopharmaceuticals, why then did Iran sacrifice production to just 4 percent (3.67) under the nuclear deal?
+What's the average level of enrichment for radiopharmaceuticals?
+And if 60% purity will enhance "significantly" Iran's radiopharmaceuticals, why then did it sacrifice production to just 4 percent (3.67) under the nuclear deal?

 A comment on "Iran Hopes to Get 60% Uranium Next Week, Envoy in Vienna Says" (G. Arancibia).